Climate Projections for New Zealand by 2040 and 2090 according to NIWA

 The full report may be read through the link below

-A summary of the report says that climate is changing and this is a result of increasing amounts of greenhouse gases in the atmosphere.
-In New Zealand changes in key climate parameters like temperature and rainfall are already felt.
+A summary of the report says that climate change results from increasing amounts of greenhouse gases in the atmosphere.
+In New Zealand, changes in key climate parameters like temperature and rainfall are already felt.

-Projections of climate change will not happen this year or the next couple of years but in 2040 and 2090.
+Climate change projections will not happen this year or the next few years but in 2040 and 2090.

-However, there already signs that the climate is changing in the country according to NIWA’s scientists.
+However, NIWA’s scientists say there are already signs that the country’s climate is changing.

 New Zealand’s climate varies naturally from year to year or even from decade to decade.
-But it is the human-induced (anthropogenic) long-term trends, particularly the concentration of greenhouse gas in the atmosphere and the response of the global climate system that will cause climate that the country will be exposed to.
+However, it is the human-induced (anthropogenic) long-term trends, particularly the concentration of greenhouse gas in the atmosphere and the response of the global climate system, that will cause the climate that the country will be exposed to.

-In New Zealand, there has been a long-term increase in temperature at around .90°C in the last century, just a bit below the global average.
+In New Zealand, the long-term increase in temperature has been around .90°C in the last century, just a bit below the global average.

-Climate change projections from the 2016 report say that temperature and rainfall patterns in the year 2040 and 2090 will depend on the various emission pathways or amounts emissions.
+Climate change projections from the 2016 report say that temperature and rainfall patterns in the years 2040 and 2090 will depend on the various emission pathways or amounts of emissions.

-Emissions scenarios in New Zealand is aligned with the IPCC’s Representative Concentration Pathways (RCP).
-These four pathways are abbreviated as RCP2.6, RCP4.5, RCP6.0, and RCP8.5 and are ordered according to the amount of greenhouse gas concentrations in the atmosphere.
+Emissions scenarios in New Zealand are aligned with the IPCC’s Representative Concentration Pathways (RCP).
+These four pathways, abbreviated as RCP2.6, RCP4.5, RCP6.0, and RCP8.5, are ordered according to the amount of greenhouse gas concentrations in the atmosphere.

-What the climate future looks like will depend on which pathway we are on and the amounts of greenhouse gas emissions we are putting into the atmosphere and the success or failure of mitigation efforts around the world.
+What the climate future looks like will depend on which pathway we are on, the amounts of greenhouse gas emissions we are putting into the atmosphere, and the success or failure of mitigation efforts around the world.

-• Frost-free lands during spring and autumn will tripe by 2080.
+- Frost-free lands during spring and autumn will triple by 2080.

-• Droughts in the eastern and northern part of the country will double or triple by 2040
+- Droughts in the eastern and northern parts of the country will double or triple by 2040

-• Global sea-level rise by 2100 of about .5 to 1 meter in high emissions scenario, or 0.3 to 0.6 if there is rapid decarbonisation.
+- Global sea-level rise by 2100 will be about .5 to 1 meter in a high emissions scenario or 0.3 to 0.6 if there is rapid decarbonisation.

 How will New Zealand cope with climate change?